 Smooth out wrinkles with an antioxidant-rich green tea mask.
 Mix 2 teaspoons of matcha powder with 2 teaspoons of rice water, and then smooth the combination onto your skin.
 Let it sit for 10–20 minutes and rinse off.
 Pat dry and apply a gentle moisturizer.

-6. Rice water face cleanser for dry skin
+6. Rice water face cleanser — to soothe dry skin

 This is a great face scrub for buffing away dead skin and adding some glow.
 If you have time, you can leave the scrub on your face as a quick mask (for 5 minutes or so) to help your skin make the most of the application of rice water and rice flour.

 Because it contains water, it has a pretty short shelf-life.
-Store any leftover rice water in the refrigerator and use it within 7-10 days.
+Store any leftover rice water in the refrigerator and use it within 7 to 10 days.

 Yes!
 Since it doesn’t strip your skin of its natural oils, rice water will keep dry skin feeling soft and moisturized.
 If needed, follow up with a light face oil for added moisture.

 There haven’t been many scientific studies done on the subject, but anecdotal evidence suggests that it might.
 It wouldn’t hurt to try it out for a few weeks and see what happens.